The Origin of Christmas - Myths and Little Known Facts

 These wishes are therefore politically correct, regardless of whether they are directed to Christians, Jews, Muslims, Buddhists, or atheists.

-Christmas is big business and is the most commercialized celebration in the world with many mass-produced symbols, decorations, and gifts manufactured in less developed countries and sold throughout the world.
+Christmas has become a commercialized celebration throuugh the world with many mass-produced symbols, decorations, and gifts manufactured in less developed countries and sold throughout the world.

 The all-time top 25 Christmas carols recorded and played on TV, the radio, and in the malls, are the works of Jewish songwriters.
 Some popular songs include; White Christmas, O' Holy Night, The Christmas Song, He's a mean one Mr. Grinch, Rudolph the Red-Nosed Reindeer, Rockin Around the Christmas Tree, Have A Holly Jolly Christmas, and Silver Bells.

+Everyone enjoys the celebration of Christmas!
 The non-religious celebrate the joyous traditions.
 The Christians, who believe that Christmas and its rituals solely relate to the birth of Christ, celebrate the religious rituals.
 The pagans celebrate the rituals of Winter Solstice and Yule.
-Big business, commercial enterprises, and non-Christian merchants enjoy, the profits from the sale of decorations, symbols, gifts, and Christmas songs.

-And what about all the people who each year are given a paid day off from work for having Christmas as a legal holiday, regardless of their beliefs.
+What about all the people who each year are given a paid day off from work for having Christmas as a legal holiday, regardless of their beliefs?

 Having taken all this in, why all the fuss about changing the greeting "Merry Christmas" to "Happy Holidays"?